designstem/projects/tattoo/index.md

 They are done by punctuating the skin with a needle that injects ink under the skin.

-Some people wear so called **medical alert tattoos**, which are not pure decoration or to express themselves, but have an additional function.
+Some people wear so-called **medical alert tattoos**, which are not a pure decoration or to express themselves, but have an additional function.

 #### Tasks